51Degrees/documentation/src/features/errorhandling.md

 The default value is `false`.
 This is recommended for development/testing to highlight issues.

-When running the Pipeline in production, we recommend setting this to `true` in order to prevent unexpected errors from crashing the application.
+When running the @Pipeline in production, we recommend setting this to `true` in order to prevent unexpected errors from crashing the application.

 As with all configuration settings, this can be set in code or via a @Pipeline configuration file.